d1b1/d1b1.github.com/perspective.md

           Time
         </th>
         <td class="text-left">
-          Limited time, limited runway and limited staff can train a founding team to make all decisions quickly, using instinct, in the place of intentionality.
+          Limited time and pressure to deliver can train teams to make decisions quickly using instinct instead of intentional frameworks.
         </td>
         <td>&rarr;</td>
         <td>
-          Giving a team a source of context can allow a team to process decisions at different speeds, and break the <b>"get it done yesterday"</b> type of solutions that can become the norm in many startup teams.
+          Clear decision frameworks allow teams to process choices at appropriate speeds and break the <b>"get it done yesterday"</b> pattern that creates technical debt and delivery risk.
           <br>
           <br>
           Read More:
-          <a href="/articles/resource-restriction-is-good" class="link-secondary">Poverty is good?</a>
+          <a href="/articles/resource-restriction-is-good" class="link-secondary">Resource Restriction</a>
         </td>
       </tr>
     </tbody>